9 Reasons obesity is rising, and the portion control interventions that led to weight loss success!

-As obesity increases, the publication hypothesizes some possible reasons. (page 84)
+As obesity increases, the research article hypothesizes some possible reasons. (page 84)

-- Increase in calorie density of food- tricking our normal satiety signals.
+- There is an Increase in calorie density of our food- tricking our normal satiety signals.

-- Food with fat and sugar is cheap and abundant.
+- Foods with fat and sugar is cheap and abundant.

 - There are so many places to eat out, and people are making less meals at home.

 - Food is more palatable, and easy to overeat. (the salt and sugar!)